samuelsmal/ss_fs14/7-Parallel Matrix Multiplication/README.md

 ### Deadlocks

 No usage of mutexes.
-Since access is given through pointers and values are either writen once or never.
+Values are either writen once or never, data is immutable.